jordanbean-msft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-03.md

     ```shell
     docker push <acr-name>.azurecr.io/rockpaperscissors-server:latest
     ```

+   > [!TIP]
+   >
-   > [!NOTE] A alternative, streamlined approach to build and push a container to Azure Container Registry can be performed with the [Azure Container Registry Tasks](https://learn.microsoft.com/azure/container-registry/container-registry-tasks-overview/) feature.
+   > A alternative, streamlined approach to build and push a container to Azure Container Registry can be performed with the [Azure Container Registry Tasks](https://learn.microsoft.com/azure/container-registry/container-registry-tasks-overview/) feature.
 Leveraging the 'acr build' command, the above steps 3 and 4 can combined.

 Launch the following command from the Resource folder to use the 'acr' build' command: